 The basic building block of uv-distance specification is a valid number with optional units in the format N[UNIT] (the unit in square brackets is optional).
 We refer to this basic building block as UVDIST.
 The default unit is meter.
 Units of length (such as 'm' and 'km') select physical baseline distances (independent of wavelength).
-The other allowed units are in wavelengths (such as 'l', 'kl' and 'Ml' for lambda, kilo-lambda and mega-lambda respectively) and are true uv-plane radii
+The other allowed units are in wavelengths (such as 'lambda', 'klambda' and 'Mlambda' and are true uv-plane radii